top of page

 Activities

-Inspire's forest camps primarily use emergent curriculum and experiential learning, which are child-centered, based on children's interests.
+Child-centered curriculum: Inspire's forest camps primarily use emergent curriculum and experiential learning, which are child-centered, based on children's interests.
 As such, activities may vary based on the unique interests emerging within each group of children per camp session.
-Here is a sample of past activities children have enjoyed!
+Here is a sample of past activities children have enjoyed.

 Inspire Behavioral Learning Call of the Wild Camp Outdoor Nature Camp Happy Kids Hiking an